DFE-Digital/funding-service-myesf-vyf-funding-feed-reader-func/README.md

 ### Setting Details

 - **`AzureWebJobsStorage`**
-  Value indicating which azure storage to use.
+  The Azure Storage connection string required by the Azure Functions runtime for operation and trigger management.

 - **`FUNCTIONS_WORKER_RUNTIME`**
   dotnet.

 - **`timerInterval`**
-  Timer interval numeric value.
+  The CRON expression defining the schedule used by the timer-triggered funding feed reader process.

 - **`runMode`**
-  Indicating which mode to run, recovery or increment.
+  The conditional value for how the process should handle feed reader functions based on environment.

 - **`taskBatchSize`**
-  Integer value of batch size to process.
+  Integer value of batch size of funding feed reader to process.

 - **`includeReindex`**
   Boolean value to include reindexing or not.

 - **`cdb:endpointUri`**
-  Unique local cdp URI link.
+  Unique Cosmos Db URI to use for local environment.

 - **`cdb:endpointKey`**
-  Unique cdb end point connection string key value.
+  Unique Cosmos Db end point connection string key value.

 - **`cdb:dbName`**
-  cdb database name.
+  Name of the Cosmos Db database to use.

 - **`cdb:fundingGroupCollectionName`**
-  Value of funding group for cdb to use.
+  The name of the Cosmos Db collection used for funding data.

 - **`cdb:providerFundingCollectionName`**
-  cdb provider funding collection name value.
+  The name of the Cosmos Db collection used for provider funding data.

 - **`cdb:auditCollectionName`**
-  cdb audit collection name value.
+  The name of the Cosmos Db collection used for audit purposes.

 - **`cdb:throughputSize`**
-  Numeric value of max throughput size.
+  Numeric value of max throughput size of the Cosmos Db results.

 - **`cdb:throughputWaitTimeSeconds`**
-  Numeric value of time designated for throughput function to work.
+  Numeric value of time designated for throughput function to work to get data from Cosmos Db.

 - **`cdb:programaticallyChangeThroughput`**
-  Boolean value for throughput change.
+  Boolean value for throughput change for Cosmos Db.

 - **`LOCAL_cdb:endpointUri`**
-  Unique cdb local URI link.
+  Unique Cosmos Db URI link for the local environment.

 - **`LOCAL_cdb:endpointKey`**
-  Unique cdb local connection string key value.
+  Unique Cosmos Db URI connection string key for the local environment.

 - **`DEV_cdb:endpointUri`**
-   Unique cdb dev environment URI link.
+  Unique Cosmos Db URI link for the developer environment.

 - **`DEV_cdb:endpointKey`**
-  Unique cdb dev environment connection string key value.
+  Unique Cosmos Db URI connection string key for the developer environment.

 - **`LocalfundingsApi:baseUrl`**
-  Unique local funding base api url.
+  Unique local funding base api url for mockicg.

 - **`fundingsApi:pageSize`**
   Maximum numeric value of funding api page size.